trapeze-bell-peter/ror_on_docker/README.md

 # Mailcatcher

-I find it very useful in Development to use the [mailcatcher](https://github.com/sj26/mailcatcher) in development to make sure that the mail aspects of the application are working.
+I find it very useful to use the [mailcatcher](https://github.com/sj26/mailcatcher) in development to make sure that the mail aspects of the application are working.
 Again, we can run this in its own container.
 Simply add this to the services section of the yaml file: